emilyJLin95/jekyll_workshop/README.md

 Still confused?
 By the end of this workshop you will learn how you can use Jekyll to start a personal blogging website.

+## Workshop Overview
+To complete this workshop, follow the following steps:
+1. Getting Started- Install Jekyll (#Getting-started)
 ## Getting started

 Before you start using jekyll, you need to install it first!
 The instructions for mac and windows installation are below.